 When considering whether or not a custom brand identity makes sense for your property, it’s important to make sure you have considered the cost and whether or not you have room for it in your budget.

 Creating a custom brand, especially when utilizing an outside branding agency, is typically a fee that you will pay outside of your leasing commissions.
 In most cases, a developer or owner will pay the agency directly.

 In some cases, a brokerage may offer these services via their in-house marketing or design team.
 Whether or not they charge a fee for these services varies.

-The cost for a custom brand identity can vary widely.
-It depends on a few things, but namely the size and pricing structure of the branding agency you choose and the number of deliverables you have included in your scope of work.
+The cost of a custom brand identity can vary widely.
+It depends on a few things, namely the size and pricing structure of the branding agency you choose and the number of deliverables you have included in your scope of work.

 For full campaigns, with the full list of collateral activations listed above, we’ve seen projects range from $25,000 to upwards of $100,000.

 It’s important to note that these ranges are only for the services listed above for brand identity, strategy, and collateral design.
 A full marketing budget will include additional expenses such as video, professional photography, renderings, and events.
 For more information on what it costs to market a commercial property, read our article How Much Does It Cost to Market a Commercial Property?